bevyengine/bevy/release-content/migration-guides/composable_specialization.md

 a new key for specialization keys, `SpecializeKey`, that can be derived with the included macro in most cases.

+Composing multiple different specializers together with the `derive(Specialize)` macro can be a lot more powerful (see the `Specialize` docs), but migrating individual specializers is fairly simple:

 ```rs
 pub struct MySpecializer {
     layout: BindGroupLayout,